ghc-proposals/ghc-proposals/README.rst

 ------------------------------------------------------

 Proposal discussion occurs on GitHub pull requests.
-See the `Pull Requests list <https://github.com/ghc-proposals/ghc-proposals/pulls>`_ list for the list of active discussions.
+See the `Pull Requests list <https://github.com/ghc-proposals/ghc-proposals/pulls>`_ for the list of active discussions.
 To see the text of the proposal click on the *Files Changed* tab on corresponding Pull Request page.